 I don’t walk around with a CV hanging around my neck and believe me, I still get friends, acquaintances and strangers coming up to me saying things like: “What do you cook?
 Instant noodles”, “Climb which mountain?
 Mt Faber ah?”, “Which tour company you join ha?”, “You are English educated, that’s why you don’t like China, right?”, “You going Nepal ah, not scared of altitude sickness meh?”, “Don’t believe everything you read on the internet”, “You climbing Kinabalu, sure or not?”
 (I’ve climbed 5 times and even written a book on it).

 On the travel front, I’ve blogged about shallow Instagramers who ruin meaningful travel.
 For travel to Rakhine state in Myanmar with an ongoing civil war last year, I relied on “local knowledge” instead of news reports or MFA protection.
-It would be nice if I have a cousin living there, preferably one working in high places.
+It would be nice if I have a cousin living there, preferably one working in high places, but then, I don’t.

 So what’s new?
 Singapore finally had two Covid-19 fatalities.
 It’s expected but not welcome.
 My deepest sympathies to the families of the deceased.
 The active cases as of 21 March 2020 number 290.
 Discharged cases 140.
 So we have a total of 430 cases that got infected so far.